dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/03.resources/writers-educators/writers-educators.md

 ### 3\.
 Oral History materials:

 *   Complete [Oral History Workshop Curriculum]({{site.url}}/resources/teaching-oral-history.pdf) (PDF): "Doing Oral History: Helping Christians Tell Their Own Story" - Class Curriculum based on original work by Dr. Jean-Paul Wiest and revised by Mrs. Michele Sigg (2015)
 *   [Guidelines for Researchers and Writers: Template for Collecting Basic Information]({{site.url}}/resources/guidelines-for-rw-template-for-info-collecting.pdf) (PDF); [Word]({{site.url}}/resources/guidelines-for-rw-template-for-info-collecting.doc): This template can serve as a data-collecting tool for oral history research.
 *   [Biography Review Checklist]({{site.url}}/resources/DACB-biography-review-form.pdf) (PDF): This checklist helps writers to critically review the drafts of their biographies.
 *   [_DACB_ Oral History Booklet]({{site.url}}/resources/DACB-oral-history-uganda-booklet-kampala-2008.pdf), Kampala, October 2008 (PDF); [booklet cover ]({{site.url}}/resources/DACB-oral-history-uganda-booklet-cover.pdf) (PDF file): The booklet contains a selection of _DACB_ biographies of the church in Uganda, Rwanda, and Burundi.

 ### 4\.
 Project Luke Fellowship

-The Project Luke Fellowship offers scholarships to African scholars, clergy, and lay people in order to help fund their research and writing of African Chrisitian biographies.
+The Project Luke Fellowship offers scholarships to African scholars, clergy, and lay people in order to help fund their research and writing of African Christian biographies.
 A list of these scholars and their stories can be found [here](({{site.url}}/about/project-luke/)).

 ### 5\.
 Being a Participating Institution